LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 1. **Launch** the lab.

-1. Click the **menu** button in the upper-right corner of the lab UI.
+1. Select the **menu** button in the upper-right corner of the lab UI.

-1. Click **Edit instructions**.
+1. Select **Edit instructions**.

 1. When the new window opens, place the mouse cursor where the screenshot will go in the lab instructions.

 1. Adjust the size of the Resource Portal, as well as the placement any windows in the Resource Portal, before taking the screenshot.

-1. Take a screenshot by **clicking the Screenshot button**, in the UI, as shown below.
+1. Take a screenshot by **selecting the Screenshot button**, in the UI, as shown below.

     ![](images/screenshot-icon.png "Screenshot Button")

-    >[!KNOWLEDGE]the screenshot is captured at the size that the VM is sized to,  when screenshot button is clicked.
+    >[!KNOWLEDGE]the screenshot is captured at the size that the VM is sized to, when the screenshot button is selected.

 If you use this method, the screenshot is stored in Skillable Studio and automatically added in the lab instructions where your mouse cursor is.
 Please keep in mind that when you take a screenshot using this method, you take a screenshot of the entire desktop of the VM, which may not be desirable.